Introduction

 Origins

 In 1942, Yale professor Maurice Rotival wrote an urban traffic plan for New Haven that included several roads, including Route 34, a highway through East Rock, and "several ring roads" to speed motorists on their way.
 He updated his plan in 1953.
 One of these Ring Roads might have been the one we're discussing now.
-His papers are archived at Yale; I haven't seen them yet.
+His papers are archived at Yale; I haven't seen them yet – other than the reference scan below.

-To satisfy some Yale interests that opposed the road, New Haven Mayor Richard C. Lee agreed to place the Trumbull Street portion in a tunnel.
+In mid-1966, to satisfy some Yale interests that opposed the road, Mayor Lee agreed to place the Trumbull Street portion in a tunnel.
+In 1967, plans also included a tunnel under the Broadway traffic circle.

 Road is eventually canceled